 - 13.11 The Council reserves the right to seek to use part or all of the home loss payment to settle outstanding debts owed to the Council by the tenant.
 The Council will also seek to recover Housing Benefit overpayments, former tenant arrears and former temporary accommodation arrears from the home loss payment.
 In these circumstances, the Council will write to the tenant detailing the debt type and amounts and setting out the deductions from the home loss payment. - 13.12 It is the tenant's responsibility to keep up with the rent payments throughout the term of any tenancy they hold during the decanting programme. - 13.13 Officers will discuss rent arrears with tenants during the rehousing interview phase.
-Tenants will be helped to make housing benefit claims and referred to debt advice and support schemes for help with managing their income, where appropriate. - 13.14 If arrears action has been started and a court date for outright possession or the execution of a warrant has been applied for by the RP, the Council will liaise with the RP in relation to the possession proceedings to consider whether they should be continued.
-Each case will be considered on its merits case-by-case.
+Tenants will be helped to make housing benefit claims and referred to debt advice and support schemes for help with managing their income, where appropriate.

-13.15 Rent arrears on any temporary accommodation will be dealt with in line with the Council's arrears recovery procedure.
+- 13.14 If arrears action has been started and a court date for outright possession or the execution of a warrant has been applied for, the Council will continue with possession proceedings and enforcement that has already commenced where appropriate, with each case considered on its merits case-by-case. - 13.15 Rent arrears on any temporary accommodation will be dealt with in line with the Council's arrears recovery procedure.
 All tenants will receive written information about their rights and responsibilities in their temporary home upon signing the tenancy agreement.